-Facebook now makes it easy to donate right on its site or to reach a charity's website when you see a fundraising appeal.
-You can even team up with a charity to help raise funds from your family and friends.
-Just click the Donate button when you see it on a charity's FB home page, or in a post.
+You can also donate while hanging out at your favorite social site.
+For example, Facebook makes it easy for its users to donate right on the site in response to a fundraising appeal.
+You can join the campaign and help raise funds from your family and friends.
+Just click the Donate button when you see it on a charity's Facebook page or in a post.

 Donating by Text Still an Option